V1ncent19/Stat_415_Spring_2024/hw2/README.md

 (b) Burger King and Oceanique
 (c) Lao Sze Chuan and Kabul House

-13.Note that Jaccard distance can make reccommendations by taking a restaurant the user likes and finding the restaurant that is closest to this liked restaurant, in terms of the jaccard distance.
+13. Note that Jaccard distance can make reccommendations by taking a restaurant the user likes and finding the restaurant that is closest to this liked restaurant, in terms of the jaccard distance.
 Using this method, please make reccommendations for the users ``'Calvin Smith'`` and ``'Solomon M'``

 ### Natural Language Analysis -- version B.